 It really makes you wonder, was the headphone jack removed because Apple see’s it as this archaic technology or was it because the new waterproof capability of the phone meant they needed to remove it?
 There are plenty of Android devices including the S7/S7 Edge which have a headphone jack and are somewhat waterproof.
 There is definitely no technological limitation.

-The iPhone will ship with lightning earphones, meaning that if you want to charge your phone and listen to music at the same time through wired headphones, you are fresh out of luck.
+The iPhone will ship with lightning earphones, meaning that if you want to charge your phone and listen to music at the same time through wired headphones, you are fresh out of luck you’ll need to read some reviews of speakers instead.
 But don’t worry, Apple have announced you’ll be able to buy wireless headphones called Airpods.

 The kicker is Airpods are $160 USD, so at the time of writing this $208 AUD for wireless headphones that you’ll easily lose, need to be recharged and if you’re a runner: when you sweat, they will fall out.
 Oh, and they won’t be shipped until after a month after the iPhone 7 releases.